tincerti/tincerti.github.io/_pages/data.md

 ## Data

-I am currently involved in two ongoing data collection processes.
-Both data sets will be made publicly available upon completion and validation:
+I am involved in multiple ongoing data collection processes related to Japanese government expenditures and personnel movements.
+All data sets will be made publicly available upon completion and validation:

 - **Amakudata** (with Sayumi Miyano, Diana Stanescu, and Hikaru Yamagishi): A dataset of all Japanese bureaucrats who have retired to positions in the private sector (i.e. revolving door or "amakudari" appointments) from 2009 - 2019.
 While the full dataset is forthcoming, an R Shiny dashboard---[*Amakudashboard*](https://trevorincerti.shinyapps.io/amakudashboard/)--- that allows users to explore the dataset is currently live.
   <details>